romanboehm/romanboehm.github.io/content/posts/distribute-java-source-file/index.md

 ---

 ## Update 2023-04-18
 The below post is relevant anymore only for historic reasons.
-Contrary to my statement below, JReleaser does indeed offer the possibility to [distribute source files](https://fosstodon.org/@jreleaser/109676555681811519).
-In combination with Maven Release plugin, I was able to standardize the whole workflow, which made distributing `JsonWheel.java` and upgrading versions much easier.
+Contrary to my statement below, JReleaser does indeed offer the possibility to [distribute source files](https://fosstodon.org/@jreleaser/109676555681811519), basically in a [single line](https://github.com/romanboehm/jsonwheel/blob/main/pom.xml#L170).
+In combination with the Maven Release plugin, I was able to standardize the whole workflow, which made distributing `JsonWheel.java` and upgrading versions much easier.

 ## Introduction